Architecture Briefings

 AI impersonation is the use of artificial intelligence to create a convincing representation of a real or fictional person for the purpose of deception.
 It covers a wide range of techniques: generating text that mimics a person's writing style, synthesizing audio that sounds like a specific voice, producing video that appears to show a real individual saying or doing something they did not, and constructing entire digital personas that combine these elements into a plausible online identity.

 What distinguishes AI impersonation from earlier forms of fraud is the combination of scale, speed, accessibility, and quality.
 Capabilities that once required technical skill, expensive equipment, and significant time can now be accessed cheaply, deployed rapidly, and executed convincingly enough to deceive people who are actively looking for signs of manipulation.
+The expertise barrier that once limited impersonation to a small number of skilled actors has effectively collapsed.

 The Threat Categories